Multisig deployment

 Send the transactions

-You can use the tx helper for sending the transactions from files.
+helper for sending the transactions from files.
 It supports the following flags:

-• --from the sender address
+the sender address--file

-• --gas-price gas price in wei (optional)
+gas price in wei (optional)--nonce

-• --nonce sender nonce (optional)
+sender nonce (optional)--wait

-• --wait the number of seconds to wait before sending the tx (optional, default 5)
+the number of seconds to wait before sending the tx (optional, default 5)

 Run the following to deploy the implementations and the template: